 Associate Professor Andrew Dwyer is a 2023–2024 Virtual Visiting Professor in a Johns Hopkins School of Medicine program called Health Humanities and Health Systems Science Distinction Tracks: Generating a Guild of Authentic Citizens in Healthcare.

-Leah Gordon, associate dean for inclusive excellence, diversity, and belonging, joined the 2024 cohort in the American Association of Colleges of Nursing Diversity Leadership Institute.
+Associate Dean for Inclusive Excellence, Diversity, and Belonging, Leah Gordon, joined the 2024 cohort in the American Association of Colleges of Nursing Diversity Leadership Institute.
 Her poster presentation was “How a Community of Practice (CoP) Model Can Serve as a Space for Hope, Unity, and Belonging (HUB) by Centering Diversity, Inclusion, and Belonging in Nursing Education during Societal Times of Challenge.”

 The American Nurses Association appointed Associate Professor of the Practice Aimee Milliken to the panel that is drafting the 2025 Code of Ethics, a critical initiative revised every 10 years.